• Food

 The beloved Helmut pizza from the Al Catzone menu.
 Photo: alcatz_one

 Vegan Neapolitan-style pizza is the star of the show at Al Catzone.
 With bold (but always scrumptious) flavour combos like sour cream, peas, cashew “mozzarella” and caramelised onions, this low-key Kreuzberg gem is a clear favourite.
+Just make sure you leave room for dessert.
+Their vegan nougat cream-filled calzones and rich tiramisu make Al Catzone a must-try.

 Photo: Sotto

 Italy meets Finland and opens a pizzeria in Berlin – that’s pretty much the story behind the half-vegetarian, half-vegan Sotto, a Wedding institution since the moment it opened three years ago.
 The crust, cold-fermented and crispier than the Neapolitan norm, is delicious even before adding toppings like smoked carrots, kale and potatoes, or pumpkin and almond cream.
-There’s no delivery, but you can pick up pizza to go and good Italian wine by the bottle.

-• Sotto Neue Hochstr.
+• Sotto, Neue Hochstr.
 25, Wedding, details.

 Image for Happy Veganuary!
 Our 10 top tips